 Skip to main content

-Juicebox is developed by JuiceboxDAO.
-JuiceboxDAO has no CEO, no hiring department, and no Board of Directors; instead, it is self-governed by the $JBX token.
-"DAO" stands for Decentralized Autonomous Organization — by using token governance and the Juicebox platform, JuiceboxDAO is able to manage strategic decisions and build the Juicebox protocol and ecosystem.
+Juicebox is developed by an open organization of JBX holders.
+JBX has no CEO, no hiring department, and no Board of Directors; instead, it is operated by JBX token holders with financial stake in its success.
+By using tokens and the Juicebox protocol itself, the organization is able to manage strategic decisions and build the Juicebox protocol and ecosystem at a global scale entirely through the internet.

 How JBX Works

-JuiceboxDAO has the first project on each version of the Juicebox protocol, with project ID of 1.
-You can find our current project here, and our old project here.
-Old $JBX (from our old project) can be migrated to the new JBX.
+JBX is the first project on each early version (versions 1-3) of the Juicebox protocol, with project ID of 1.
+You can find its current V2/3 project here, and its old V1 project here.
+Old JBX (from its old project) can be migrated to the new JBX.

 1. JBX: 0x4554CC10898f92D45378b98D6D6c2dD54c687Fb21.